 Seating is also available in our AV theatre.
 The AV Theatre is a small space but accessible to manual wheelchairs and buggies.
 Mobility Scooters can park outside the AV Theatre, or the film can be viewed from the entrance.

 All dogs are very welcome in the museum.

 A water bowl is located at the front door, or one can be requested at the reception desk.

 There are two interactive touch screens showing films about Roman crafts and army life.
-There is a touch screen for exploring the tort site using 3D imagery
+There is a touch screen for exploring the fort site using 3D imagery.

 There is an AV Theatre, showing 2 films on a loop.
 Each film lasts around 10 minutes.
 Film 1: The Trimontium Story.
-Film 2: Iron Age Settlements around Scotland
+Film 2: Iron Age Settlements around Scotland.
+Both films have subtitles.

 We have a children’s activity sheet, containing numerous activities suitable for all ages.